magnetsystems/r2m-sdk-android/README.md

 This SDK is licensed under the terms of the [Magnet Software License Agreement](http://www.magnet.com/resources/tos.html).
 See [LICENSE](https://github.com/magnetsystems/magnet-sdk-android/blob/master/LICENSE) file for full details.

 Documentation for the rest2mobile SDK for Android is hosted at [Magnet rest2mobile wiki] (https://github.com/magnetsystems/rest2mobile/wiki)

+# License
+The Magnet Mobile Server SDK for Android is licensed under the terms of the [Magnet Software License Agreement](http://www.magnet.com/resources/tos.html).
+See [LICENSE](https://github.com/magnetsystems/magnet-sdk-android/blob/master/LICENSE) file for full details.